 #2.
 Baby – 38 Years

-The second oldest cat ever was a black domestic housecat named Baby, who lived with Al Palusky and his mother, Mabel, in Duluth, Minnesota.
+The second oldest cat ever was a black domestic house cat named Baby, who lived with Al Palusky and his mother, Mabel, in Duluth, Minnesota.
 He had never left the house where he was born until he was 28 years old.
-When Al married, his new wife insisted that the cat-clawed furniture be replaced and Baby be declawed.
+When Al married, his new wife insisted that the cat-clawed furniture be replaced and for Baby to be declawed.
 That was the first time that the cat had seen a veterinarian.
 The animal did not like children, so when they came over, he hid behind furniture.
-Al contributes the cat’s longevity to the exercise he gets every time he uses his litter box or wants to eat.
+Al attributes the cat’s longevity to the exercise he gets every time he uses his litter box or wants to eat.
 His food bowl and litter box are kept in the basement, which requires the cat to climb up and down 14 steps each time he wants to use it.

 #1.
 Creme Puff — 38 Years 3 Days

-Cream Puff is the oldest cat ever at 38 years and 3 days old.
-She was born August 3, 1967 and died August 6, 2005.
-Cream Puff was owned by Granpa Rexs Allen’s owner and started her day with bacon and eggs, asparagus, broccoli, and coffee with heavy cream each morning.
+Creme Puff is the oldest cat ever at 38 years and 3 days old.
+She was born on August 3, 1967, and died on August 6, 2005.
+Creme Puff was owned by Granpa Rex Allen’s owner and started her day with bacon and eggs, asparagus, broccoli, and coffee with heavy cream each morning.
 Then, every other day, she got an eyedropper of red wine to enjoy.
 Her owner was so committed to his animals that he even had wooden stairs built into the walls of his home so that the cats could have a place to rest.

 There is much debate over the oldest cat that ever lived.
 Since many people do not take their cats to the vet regularly, veterinarian records, as required by the Guinness Book of World Records throughout the cat’s life, are often not a reliable source.

 Summary of the Top 10 Oldest Cats Ever

 Some cats have lived a truly long time!
 Let’s recap the oldest in recorded history: